 What Is 360-Degree Feedback And Why Is It Used?

-360 degree feedback is an employee performance review in which co-workers, bosses, and subordinates rate your performance.
+360 degree feedback, also known as multi-rater feedback, is an employee performance review in which co-workers, bosses, and subordinates rate your performance.
 The objective of a 360-degree feedback system is to find the strengths and weaknesses of employees.

 360 degree feedback is usually used for mid-level and senior-level roles.
 This is because there are enough related employees to provide sufficient data for a detailed assessment.

 360 degree feedback is helpful for creating a long-term roadmap for the employee’s future performance – including training and development.

 SurveySparrow helps your HR teams schedule performance reviews, conduct multilingual assessments, and prioritize what employees should focus on next.
 Get started with our 360 feedback software for free.

 14-Day Free Trial • No Credit Card Required • No Strings Attached

 Like most things, there are a lot of myths surrounding 360-degree feedback.
 Let us talk about 10 such myths that hold back companies from opting for a 360 feedback survey.

 What Is 360-Degree Feedback: 10 Myths And Facts